 A lot of us order food from Swiggy and Zomato.
-This mainly started because people started thinking, "Oh my friend ordered, so I too want to do it."
+This mainly started because people had this thought, "Oh my friend ordered, so I too want to do it."
 It was a utility-driven acquisition.
 The same was the case with FamPay.
 For them, what started happening was that when FamPay started giving out cards, people did not know anything about FamPay‚Äôs offerings.

 In Aditi's words, "People were just coming because of the attractive cards and their friends were already using our products.
 The decision was inspired by their friends.
-FamPay understood that a lot of adoption will happen from people themselves and created the community to bring more people and let them know about FamPay."
+FamPay understood that better adoption will happen from people themselves and created the community to bring more people and let them know about FamPay."

-Lastly, they just wanted to bring a lot of people under their umbrella, especially Gen Z users to help them network, collaborate, learn, and grow with each other.
+Lastly, they just wanted to bring more people under their umbrella, especially Gen Z users to help them network, collaborate, learn, and grow with each other.
 And their initial experiments also validated the same.

 Rohit explains the experience by saying, "What was surprising was that when you are trying to create something that doesn't exist that people want, people are so passionately talking about it in such a positive way that conversations run all day long."
 These topics were related to sexual performance, weight loss, fitness, nutrition, health issues, etc.

 On Discord, they had 2.5k people.
-And on their app, they have a lot more people.
-Because of the limited bandwidth, they spend less time on Discord now, but still, a lot of people come there and ask questions.
+On their app, they have a lot more people.
+Because of the limited bandwidth, they spend less time on Discord now, but still, many people come there and ask questions.
 The engagement still runs and that is a testament to the kind of value their community holds.